lmame/Sample-Library-Public/README.md

 Tips & tricks
+* How to pass custom objects in a process and access its properties (list of strings, object, list of objects) (see next example that complents this one),
-* How to pass custom objects in a process and access its properties (list of strings, object, list of objects)
+* How to pass custom objects in a process and access its properties (list of strings, object, list of objects) and using Documents to access an Object attribute rather than using the object "path",

 Apis description: